saxenanihal95/PsyCoderBlog/_portfolio/cricket_winner_prediction.md

 ---

-# Match Winner in Cricket using machine learning
+# Predictin match winner in Cricket using machine learning

 ## Data Preprocessing